Quasi-particle propagation across semiconductor-Mott insulator interfaces: Abstract

 \section{Abstract}

 As a prototypical example for a heterostructure combining a weakly and a strongly interacting quantum many-body system, we study the interface between a semiconductor and a Mott insulator.
-Via the hierarchy of correlations, we derive and match the propagating or evanescent quasi-particle solutions on both sides.
-We find some similarities between the weakly and the strongly interacting case, but also qualitative distinctions.
-As one consequence, tunnelling through a Mott insulating layer behaves quite different from a semiconducting (or band insulating) layer.
+Via the hierarchy of correlations, we derive and match the propagating or evanescent (quasi) particle solutions on both sides { and assume that the interactions among the electrons in the semiconducting regions can be absorbed by an effective potential.} While the propagation is described by a band-like dispersion in both the weakly and the strongly interacting case, the inverse decay length across the interface follows a different dependence on the band gap in the Mott insulator and the semiconductor.
+As one consequence, tunnelling through a Mott insulating layer behaves quite differently from a semiconducting (or band insulating) layer.
 For example, we find a strong suppression of tunnelling for energies in the middle between the upper and lower Hubbard band of the Mott insulator.